rust-lang/rust/src/doc/trpl/dining-philosophers.md

 Easy enough, they’re all done!
 We haven’t actually implemented the real problem yet, though, so we’re not done yet!

-Next, we want to make our philosophers not just finish eating, but actually eat.
+For our philosophers to finish eating they first must have started eating.
 Here’s the next version:

 ```rust
 use std::thread;